dddrrreee/cs140e-23win/labs/2-trusting-trust/README.md

 (Hence this class.)

 For this lab you will write code to implement Thompson's hack in three
-steps: start with `code/step1`, then `code/step2`, then `code/step3`.
+steps: start with `code/step1` (easy), then `code/step2` (medium), then `code/step3` (hardest).

-Check-off:
+Standard check-off:
    - When you type `make` in `code/step3` the test passes.
+   - Extension: redo all the steps in a different programming language.

+Hard check-off:

+  - Do not use our code at all but write everything on your own from the paper.
+This will maximize difficulty, but also understanding Just make sure it passes our `make check` in `step3`.

+    NOTE: in general for any lab you can always ignore our code and just implement your own from scratch as long as the provided tests pass.

 -----------------------------------------------------------------------
 ### step1: write a self-reproducing program generator

-To get started, we'll first finish implementing the self-reproducing program (a [quine](https://en.wikipedia.org/wiki/Quine_(computing))) based on Figure 1 in Thompson's paper.
+To get started, we'll first finish implementing the self-reproducing program (a [quine](https://en.wikipedia.org/wiki/Quine_(computing))) based on Figure 1 in Thompson's paper:

+   - If `make check` passes in `code/step1` then your code works.

 #### What to do